antihosting/setcapserv/README.md

 # trd

-Trigger daemon (TRD) watching for the file updates, and if file changed it automatically runs commands.
+Trigger daemon (TRD) watching the file updates, and if the file changed automatically run commands.
+Modern and fancy `Control-M` for automatic jobs/commands triggering if some files get changed.

-Useful tool for automatic low port opening permissions, restarting service.
+Useful tool for automatic tasking and low port permissions opening in linux systems, restarting services automatically and unpacking packages.
 ```
 setcap CAP_NET_BIND_SERVICE=+eip file_name
 file_name restart